 For years my high carb broccoli and cheese soup was a family favorite.
 Back then I would use cornstarch to thicken my the soup.
 However, my days of using cornstarch are long gone.
 Why?
 Well, because just a couple of tablespoons will raise the carb load and be a no-no on a low carb keto lifestyle.
 Enter my low carb LCHF broccoli cheese soup for a keto friendly option.

-For years my broccoli and cheese soup was a family favorite, but I would use cornstarch to thicken it and these days that’s a big no-no. I would never consider adding any form of flour to my soups because all those extra carbs would ruin it for us.
+I would never consider adding any form of flour to my soups because all those extra carbs and gluten would ruin things for us.

 Low Carb LCHF Broccoli Cheese Soup

 Serving Size 1 cup

 A low carb broccoli and cheese soup made in a crockpot.

 10 minPrep Time